Blog

 OEMs with this level of vehicle inspection automation in place report up to a 30% reduction in repeat damage incidents, because the data makes defect patterns visible at the source rather than only at the customer complaint stage.

 For most OEMs, the starting point is not a clean slate.
-You have existing paper checklists, inspector habits built over the years, and dealer networks spread across multiple states or countries.
+You have existing paper checklists, inspector habits built over years, and dealer networks spread across multiple states or countries.
 The transition to a pre-delivery inspection checklist digital system works best when it follows the existing process first and improves it, rather than replacing everything at once.

 A phased approach that works in practice:

-• Require photo documentation for all flagged items from day one: This is the step most paper-to-digital transitions skip initially, and it is also the step with the fastest measurable ROI.
+This is the step most paper-to-digital transitions skip initially, and it is also the step with the fastest measurable ROI.
 The first time photo evidence resolves a damage dispute without a settlement, the operational value is clear to every team involved.

-Inspectors accustomed to papers need to see that the digital tool makes their job more defensible, not just more tracked.
+Inspectors accustomed to paper need to see that the digital tool makes their job more defensible, not just more tracked.
 When an inspector’s photo documentation resolves a damage dispute in their favor, adoption accelerates.
 That cultural shift from paper-as-compliance to digital-as-protection is what makes the system stick across a dealer network.

 OEMs that have made this shift with Intelli PDI report that going from pilot to full network deployment typically takes less time than expected, primarily because the mobile-first interface requires minimal training and the system is designed to go live in seven days.
 The longer time investment is in getting the checklist content right, which is a quality decision, not a technology one.

-OEMs leadership teams often classify digital PDI as an IT or operations project.
+OEM leadership teams often classify digital PDI as an IT or operations project.
 The more accurate framing is a quality cost reduction program.
 The savings come from four specific areas:

 • Faster dispute resolution: Time-stamped photo evidence at each handoff point cuts the investigation time on damage claims.
-OEMs report up to 60% reduction in dispute resolution time when photo documentation is standard across the network
+OEMs report up to 60% reduction in dispute resolution time when photo documentation is standard across the network.

 • Faster defect identification at source: Aggregate inspection data across models and facilities identifies repeat defect patterns that paper records would never surface.
-Finding a manufacturing or transit issue two months earlier than paper would allow translates directly into fewer affected units and lower recall or rework costs
+Finding a manufacturing or transit issue two months earlier than paper would allow translates directly into fewer affected units and lower recall or rework costs.

 Final Thoughts